top of page

 Still, even as the silences stretch into estrangement, I am content.
 I am moving where these two women cannot follow, both emotionally and literally.
 Three principles guide me as I prepare to move on and move abroad permanently.

 Thirdly, as best as I can, I have tried to repay what is due.
-I believe I have honored my adoptive family as best I could.
-I have given back 110% of what they gave me.
-After sacrificing my on the altar of their disinterest, I finally accepted the fact that our natural disharmony does not warrant further relationship.
-Learning to forgive and accept my birth mother was a strong lesson in justice.
+I have given back 110% of what my adopters and birth mother gave me, and then some.
+After sacrificing myself on the altars of their disinterest or disorganization, I finally accepted the fact that our natural disharmony does not warrant further self-sacrifice.
+It was time to move on.
+Learning to forgive and accept my birth mother in particular, was a strong lesson in justice.
 The art of expressing intentions gently but firmly.
 Entering the messiest of conversations without batting an eye or projecting unwarranted shame or caution.
-Cautiously and carefully I learned how to make it clear: I love my birth mother exactly where she is.
+Cautiously and carefully, I learned how to make it clear: I love both my mothers exactly where there are.
+At some point, love does not stand outside someone’s caged perception and demand they join you.
+It walks on gently, leaving the best intentions behind.
+For me, leaving the best intentions behind also meant moving somewhere I could find good intentions again, uncolored by social and political self-destruction.
+Moving abroad began to look less like a dream and more like an option.

 Not everyone can make the choice to pack up and move to a new country.
 I will spend my entire life trying to absorb the reality of that privilege.
 Still, whenever shame or uncertainty creeps into the corners of my decision, I waive it away.
-I firmly believe nobody should stay in places or relationships where they do not belong.
+Adoption has shown me what happens when you stay in places or relationships where you do not belong.
+Miring yourself in the limitations of another person’s perspective is not kindness or sanctity.

 As my assigned families demonstrate their limitations and the U.S. grows increasingly callous and commercialized, I am more than ready to find a place where I feel safe and secure.